 While not all facial injuries are extensive, they are all complex since they affect an area of the body that is critical to breathing, eating, speaking and seeing.

 Dr. Simon Y. Bangiyev is uniquely qualified to manage, treat and repair facial injury and trauma.
 The most common causes of facial trauma include: motor vehicle accidents, accidental falls, sports injuries, interpersonal violence and work related injuries.
 The degree of facial trauma can range from small lacerations and isolated injuries of teeth to massive injuries of the skin and bones of the face and supporting structure of the teeth.
 Facial injuries are classified as soft tissue injuries (skin and gums), bone injuries (fractures) and injuries to special regions (such as the eyes, facial nerves or the salivary glands).
-There is a science and an art to treating these injuries.
-Dr. Simon Y Bangiyev is also part of the faculty at Yale New Haven Hospital where he provides treatment to his patient that need inpatient care.
+There is a science and an art to treating these injuries and our oral surgeon has the knowledge and experience you’re looking for.
+Dr. Simon Y Bangiyev is also part of the faculty at Yale New Haven Hospital where he provides treatment to his patients that need inpatient care.

 How is Facial Trauma Treated?

 One of the most common types of serious injury to the face occurs when bones are broken.
 Fractures can involve the lower jaw, upper jaw, palate, cheekbones, eye sockets and combinations of these bones.
 These injuries can affect sight and the ability to breathe, speak and swallow.
 Treatment often requires hospitalization.